udacity/cd0037-API-Development-and-Documentation-project/README.md

 By making notes ahead of time, you will practice the core skill of being able to read and understand code and will have a simple plan to follow to build out the endpoints of your backend API.

 > View the [Frontend README](./frontend/README.md) for more details.

+# AKNOWLEDGEMENT
+I would like to aknowledge the following open source resources/libraries:
+- Github
+- Flask
+- SQLAlchemy